Ada-C10/hotel/design-activity.md

 The ShoppingCart class creates an instance of a cart, which stores an array of cart item objects as an instance variable `@entries`.
 The second implementation contains the method price, which calculates the total of all cart items in the shopping cart.

 The Order class creates an instance of an order, which stores an instance of a shopping cart object as an instance variable `@cart`.
-It's behavior calculates the total price of the order by getting the sum of each cart item in the shopping cart and multiplying the sum with a constant sales tax variable.
+It calculates the total price of the order by getting the subtotal of the cart and adding the subtotal with the subtotal multiplied by the sales tax.